External Constraint Handling for Solving Optimal Control Problems with Simultaneous Approaches and Interior Point Methods: External Constraint Handling

 \subsection{Proposed Scheme for Constraint Handling}

-Based on the criteria presented in Section \ref{subsec:identifyActiveNumerialOCP} and the characteristics of IPM as discussed in Section \ref{subsec:initialIPM}, a strategy of efficiently handling constraints in OCPs solved with IPM-based NLP solvers is developed, with the work-flow presented in Figure~\ref{fig:ECHFlowChart}.
-The approach is called \emph{external}, since the modifications to the OCP are made at the mesh refinement iteration level, instead of during the NLP iterations.
+Based on the criteria presented in Section \ref{subsec:identifyActiveNumerialOCP} and the characteristics of IPMs as discussed in Section \ref{subsec:initialIPM}, a strategy for efficiently handling constraints in OCPs solved with IPM-based NLP solvers is proposed, with the work-flow presented in Figure~\ref{fig:ECHFlowChart}.
+The approach is called \emph{external}, since the modifications to the OCP are made at the MR iteration level, instead of during the NLP iterations.

 The unmodified OCP is first solved on the initial coarse mesh.
-Even with all constraints equations included, the computation time will still be quite low at this stage due to the small problem size.
-Once the solution is obtained, based on Definitions~\ref{def: potentiallyactive} and \ref{def: potentiallyredundant}, potentially inactive constraints and potentially redundant constraint sets can be identified.
-Constraints that are potentially redundant can be excluded from the OCP formulation.
-Furthermore, if the problem has fixed terminal time, i.e.\ the time instance corresponding to a mesh point will not change, then potentially inactive constraints in the potentially enforced constraint sets may also be removed.
+Even with all constraint equations included, the computation time will still be quite low at this stage due to the small problem size.
+Once the solution is obtained, potentially inactive constraints and potentially redundant constraint sets can be identified, based on Definitions~\ref{def: potentiallyactive} and \ref{def: potentiallyredundant}, with potentially redundant constraints directly excluded from the OCP formulation.
+Furthermore, if the problem has a fixed terminal time, i.e.\ the time instance corresponding to a mesh point will not change, then potentially inactive constraints in the potentially enforced constraint sets may also be removed.

+Recall that it is preferable to erroneously identify an inactive constraint as potentially active, rather than the opposite.
+It is therefore often a good idea in practice to enlarge the intervals with potential constraint activation by an interval of length $\beta$ in each direction, with $\beta$ either fixed or adapting during the MR process.
+This adaptation also guarantees the convergence of the overall scheme, i.e.\ in the worst case, $\beta$ can be sufficiently large to impose the constraints for the whole trajectory, with the original problem recovered.

-Here, special attention must be made to constraints and constraint sets that were determined to be potentially inactive or redundant in the previous solves.
-If they never become active or enforced again, the constraint removal process may just continuous until the mesh refinement process is converged.
-However, there will be the chance that, after refining the mesh, certain constraints and constraint sets removed earlier may become potentially active or enforced again, and need to be added back to the OCP.
-If this happens, the previous solution will no longer be a feasible initial guess for the new problem formulation.
-To assist the subsequent solve of NLPs, the following auxiliary feasibility problem (AFP) can be solved beforehand:
+In-between MR iterations, special attention must be made to constraints and constraint sets that were determined to be potentially inactive or redundant in the previous solves.
+If they never become active or enforced again, the constraint removal process may continue until MR is converged.
+But there will be the chance, after refining the mesh, the constraint violation error analysis dictates that certain constraints and constraint sets that have been removed earlier may become potentially active or enforced again.
+If this happens, they need to be included again to ensure that the solution of the modified OCP is equivalent to the unmodified problem.

+Note that the previous solution will no longer be a feasible initial guess for the new problem formulation.
+To assist the subsequent solve of NLPs, the following auxiliary feasibility problem (AFP) can be solved before proceeding:

 with $s \in \mathbb{R}^{n_g}$ slack variables.
 The initial guess for the AFP will be $\tilde{Z} \coloneqq (\tilde{X}, \tilde{U}, p, \tilde{\tau}, t_0, t_f)$, the values of the interpolated solution $\tilde{z}$ at the collocation points of the refined mesh.